flipt-io/flipt-client-sdks/README.md

 See each client's README for installation instructions.

-Currently, you'll need to build the dynamic library and the library locally and install it for your architecture.
-This is a temporary solution until we package and distribute the libraries using their respective package managers.

 ## Use Cases

 Why you may prefer to use a client-side SDK over our server-side SDKs: